Pre-hospital care and emergency medical elective programme

 The time you should apply depends on when you would like to undertake your elective.

-The next application will open between 5th – 31st August 2019 for electives beginning between January – April 2020.
+The next application will open between 4th - 29th November 2019 for electives beginning between May - August 2020.
+The application form can be found on the QMUL website.

 Please send further questions regarding your eligibility to email@example.com